 Generative AI enables users to quickly generate new content based on a variety of inputs.
-Inputs and outputs to these models can include text, images, sounds, animation, 3D models, or other types of data.
+Inputs and outputs to these models can include text, images, sounds, animation, 3D models, and other types of data.

 Generative AI models use neural networks to identify the patterns and structures within existing data to generate new and original content.